← Blog

 1. Tacit knowledge

-The things insiders "just know" but never write down.
-In my industry, everyone understands that customers under $10K ARR churn at completely different rates than enterprise clients, but this isn't documented anywhere.
-If I ask an LLM to analyze our customer retention without specifying this, the analysis will be fundamentally wrong.
+The things insiders “just know” but never write down e.g., “in our company, everyone understands that customers under $10K ARR churn at completely different rates than enterprise clients and for different reasons, but this isn’t documented anywhere”.
+If you were to ask an LLM to analyze our customer retention without specifying this, the analysis would be fundamentally wrong.

 2. Higher-order goals